elcorto/dotcp/README.rst

     and actually execute them (remove simulate):
         dotcp -c

     Run as root.
-This is a shorthand for "sudo -A -E /path/to/dotcp ..." (-E to drag $DOTCP_DOTFILES along, -A b/c we like $SUDO_ASKPASS). dotcp -r
+This is a shorthand for sudo -A --preserve-env=DOTCP_DOTFILES /path/to/dotcp ...
+    (-A b/c we like $SUDO_ASKPASS).
+        dotcp -r

 Dotfiles repo layout